-Applied Machine Learning is one of six non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
+Applied Machine Learning is one of five non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
 This course can be taken individually or as one of four courses required to receive the CPDA certificate of completion.

 Applied Machine Learning can be taken after Statistics and Data Mining in the CPDA program.
 After learning how to analyze data statistically and the data mining methodology, students now explore the study and application of various machine learning algorithms that can learn from and make predictions on data to drive towards actionable insights.
 These insights will be discussed and how they can be used to achieve a deeper understanding and better decision making.

 The course is taught by faculty from the College of Engineering at The Ohio State University.
 The course is delivered in 100% distance learning format and includes instructional material equivalent a one semester credit hour class.

 This course builds on the CPDA Data Mining course.
 Students will learn practical approaches to constructing scalable data pipelines for machine learning applications.
 Using various case studies, students will work through data ingestion, data pre-processing, and training and evaluating machine learning models on a variety of data types including tabular data, imagery/video, and natural languages (e.g., social media, literature, etc.).
 The purpose of this course is to develop a functional understanding of how to use machine learning models on meaningful industry problems and develop an understanding of how different industries are using Artificial Intelligence & Machine Learning (AI/ML).
 The goal of the course is to prepare the student to understand the application of AI/ML solutions in solving complex data problems in multiple domains and access various industries use of this new and exciting technological domain.

 4 CEUs are granted upon successful completion of the course.

 Students Will Learn to: